Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/examples.md

     /* Here you have to know how the transformation matrix is structured:

-    It consists of three vectors, the x, y and z directions of the local coordinate system of the camera vob in world coordinates (where z would have to specify the be line of sight).
-I have these vectors here denoted by v1, v2, v3.
+    It consists of three vectors, the x, y and z directions of the local coordinate system of the camera vob in world coordinates (where z specifies the line of sight).
+These vectors are
+    denoted by v1, v2, v3.
     In addition, in the 4th column there is the translation, that is, the position of the camera.